rancher/rancher.github.io/os/configuration/system-services/index.md

 ## System Services

-A system service is a container that can be run in either system-docker or user docker.
+A system service is a container that can be run in either system-docker or docker.
 Rancher provides services that are already available in RancherOS by adding them to the [os-services repo](https://github.com/rancher/os-services).
 Anything in the `index.yml` file from the repo will be an option shown when using the `ros service list` command.
 This command will list all system services and whether they are enabled or disabled.

 You can also create your own system service in the [docker compose](https://docs.docker.com/compose/) format.
-Rancher uses `rancher-compose`, which supports almost any key that `docker-compose` supports.
-The only ones that we don't support are env_file and external_links.
-The file that creates the system service can either be added directly into RancherOS or hosted at a URL.
-RancherOS can enable the service from either placement.

 ### Enabling/Disabling System Services